cockroachlabs-field/sales-engineer-take-home-exercise/README.md

-# Sales Engineer Take-home Excercise
+# Sales Engineer Take-Home Exercise
 v2.0

 Thank you for being interested in a position at Cockroach Labs!
 As a part of our interview process, we like to have candidates get their hands dirty with the product.
 This allows you to get a feel for what it’s like to work with our platform, and it gives us an opportunity to determine where best you will fit in the organization.